krishenriksen/node-relay/README.md

 along with a more isolated docker bridge and some host-side firewall rules which prevent clients of your relay from attempting to connect to your host machine.

+## Restricting clients allowed to connect based on mac address

+Before building, edit `relay.js` and set ALLOWED_MAC to the mac addresses of your clients.
+This will make sure that no data from any other mac address is written to tap device.